Skip to main content

 Costs

-Typically the construction works involved to create a single-width dropped crossing will cost in excess of £1,000.
+Typically, the construction works involved to create a single width dropped crossing will cost more than £1,000.
 In addition to this, you will need to pay for the following:

 • A site visit by a council highways surveyor to establish the works to the highway that are required and the likely cost of the scheme.
 The fee for this is £68